 Handwritten notes are not constrained by linear structure.
 Diagrams, arrows, annotations, and non-linear layouts can be integrated naturally.
 This allows ideas to be organised spatially rather than sequentially, which can make relationships between concepts easier to see.

 Typing, particularly in traditional note-taking formats, tends to encourage a linear flow.
-While this can be useful for organisation, it can also make it more difficult to represent complex or interconnected ideas.
+This can be useful for organisation, however, it can also make it more difficult to represent complex or interconnected ideas.

 The Role of Digital Tools